mustafa-sarshar/SmartGait/README.md

 # SmartGait
 Gait Phase Estimation by employing Artificial Intelligence

-This project aims to pave the way in IMU-based gait phase estimation by employing the state-of-the-art technology, in particular deep learning algorithms.
+This project aims to pave the way for the development of IMU-based gait phase estimation by employing the state-of-the-art technology, in particular deep learning algorithms.

 The repository consists of final files, which you can see in the root directory of the repo, and a fully described from-scratch section for each model, if any one would like to create these models on his/her own.